Nationals top Astros in Game 7 to win 1st World Series title

 Even more against the odds: Juan Soto and Washington came from behind to win five elimination games this postseason, an unprecedented feat.

-“What a story,” said Ryan Zimmerman, the Nationals’ initial draft pick back in 2005.
+“What a story,” said Ryan Zimmerman, the only player who’s been a part of every Nationals team.

+“The way this game went is the way our whole season went.”

 This franchise started out as the Montreal Expos in 1969 when the major leagues expanded beyond the border, putting a team with tricolor caps at jaunty Jarry Park.
 They moved to D.C. in 2005, ending Washington’s three-decade-plus wait for big league baseball after the Senators left town to become the Texas Rangers.